Florida Left Lane Law: Rules & Penalties (2026)

 How the Law Applies to Trucks and Larger Vehicles

-Florida law prohibits commercial trucks from driving in the left lane.
+Florida law prohibits commercial trucks from driving in the left lane in some circumstances.
 It allows RVs and tour buses to use the left lane, though.

 In Florida, you may only pass a car on the right under the following circumstances: